HP LaptopHP Omen 15

 It looks to be a different physical size than the one in this breakdown.

-1. The drive is not a msata drive, but the newer spec m.2.
+The drive is not a mSATA SSD, but the newer spec M.2.

-You would need a m.2 drive to swap it out.
-The good news is that m.2 is slated to replace msata.
-So, at least you would be moving in the same direction as the market in terms of technology.
+To swap it out, you would need an M.2 drive.
+The good news is that M.2 is slated to replace mSATA SSD, so at least you would be moving in the same direction as the market in terms of technology.

 Thank you, great guide!

-3. Awesome guide.
-I just bought one of these and the screen seems slightly wobbly, is it possible to tighten?
+Awesome guide.
+I just bought one of these and the screen seems slightly wobbly.
+Is it possible to tighten it?

-4. Can anyone confirm how the airflow is sucked in and blown out from the Laptop?
+Can anyone confirm how the airflow is sucked in and blown out from the laptop?

-(eg: sucked in at bottom of laptop and blown from the vents??)
+(sucked in at the bottom of the laptop and blown from the vents?)
 Right?

-1. Air intake is through the bottom of the laptop and out the back.
-The rubber ring around the bottom of the laptop is split in two areas allowing air in on a flat surface.
-Air intake is limited a bit in this way by the rubber ring, can solve that with two slightly taller rubber feet to put in the corners in the back.
+Air intake is through the bottom of the laptop and out the back.
+The rubber ring around the bottom of the laptop is split into two areas, allowing air to be in on a flat surface.
+Air intake is limited a bit in this way by the rubber ring, we can solve that with two slightly taller rubber feet to put in the corners of the back.

-5. To replace the m.2 you do not need to remove the cooling fans.
+To replace the M.2 SSD, you do not need to remove the cooling fans.
 I did replace the standard drive with a Samsung SSD 850 EVO M.2 500GB drive.

 Notes:

-1. Remove screws phase, only silver headed screws.
+1. Remove the screws phase, only the silver headed screws.
 Black screws are for the fans and do not hinder the case removal.

-2. To see the seam you need to separate the bottom from, open the screen part way, then bend one corner towards the screen, you will see it separate.
+2. To see the seam, you need to separate the bottom from the screen.
+Open the screen way, then bend one corner towards the screen, you will see it separate.

-4. During re-assemble, make sure to secure the back side first, took me a few tries to make sure the back plane (where the USB slots are) is all the way in before snapping down towards the front.
+4. During re-assembly, make sure to secure the backside first.
+It took me a few tries to make sure the back plane (where the USB slots are) was all the way in before snapping down towards the front.

 Happy upgrading 🙂 Good luck.

-6. Awesome guide.
-I’m a newbie but can i switch the Mini displayport to a thunderbolt 3 ? since they have the same geometry.
+Awesome guide.
+I’m a newbie, can I switch the Mini DisplayPort to a Thunderbolt 3 since they have the same geometry?

-7. Has anyone successfully up-graded an Omen 15’s SSD to 1TB module (or larger)?
-If so please can you confirm the manufacturer, part number, and where purchased?
+Has anyone successfully upgraded an Omen 15’s SSD to a 1TB module (or larger)?
+If so, please can you confirm the manufacturer, part number, and where it was purchased?

 Thanks!

-8. Hey does anyone know how to take apart the display part of the laptop?
-My hinge is a little wonky and I am planning to replace the battery so I will be taking the unit apart then.
+Hey does anyone know how to take apart the display part of the laptop?
+My hinge is a little wonky, and I am planning to replace the battery, so I will be taking the unit apart then.
 Any help is appreciated.

-1. I am in the exact same boat.
+I am in the exact same boat.
 My hinge is super wonky and it makes a horrible sound every time I close it.
-And I need to replace the battery soon anyways.
-I’d love to find a way to fix the hinge
+And I need to replace the battery soon anyway.
+I’d love to find a way to fix the hinge.

-1. Hey, I fixed it and it’s great now.
-I wanted to also repaste my GPU as well as change battery, but of all these fixing the hinge was pretty simple .
+Hey, I fixed it, and it’s great now.
+I also wanted to repast my GPU and change the battery, but fixing the hinge was pretty simple.

-Basically you can pry the actual LCD panel away from the metal part, and then with the screwdriver get in and carefully tighten the screws.
+Basically, you can pry the actual LCD panel away from the metal part and then get in and carefully tighten the screws with the screwdriver.
 Each hinge will have 3 screws, and they are positioned right above the parts of the metal hinge rod where the dividers are.
-Just get in with a plastic card and slowly pry off the screen – it has some bend so you won’t break it easily.
+Just get in with a plastic card and slowly pry off the screen.
+It has some bends, so you won’t break it easily.
 I suggest you find a manual for how to do this job.
 This page should help – http://h20564.www2.hp.com/hpsc/doc/public/display?docId=c04517207

-1. Absolutely not, you can clearly see they’re soldered to the board like the RAM, but the lack of upgradability is the least of its problems.
-I managed to buy a HP Omen 15-5010nr off ebay for dirt cheap, but otherwise I would not recommend this ultrabook.
-Loud, bad construction that makes it hard to pack and uncomfortable to work on for long periods, poor I/O all situated at the rear (I’ve had thumb drives bend because the usb ports have so little clearance), terrible speakers, weak battery, power hungry kepler dGPU, horrible Nvidia Optimus implementation that bottlenecks all graphics and causes tons of rendering errors which can’t be disabled.
+Absolutely not, you can clearly see they’re soldered to the board like the RAM, but the lack of upgradability is the least of its problems.
+I managed to buy an HP Omen 15-5010nr off eBay for dirt cheap, but otherwise, I would not recommend this ultrabook.
+Loud, bad construction that makes it hard to pack and uncomfortable to work on for long periods, poor I/O all situated at the rear (I’ve had thumb drives bend because the USB ports have so little clearance), terrible speakers, weak battery, power hungry kepler dGPU, horrible Nvidia Optimus implementation that bottlenecks all graphics and causes tons of rendering errors which can’t be disabled.

-The newer models 1080p versions have better power management and noise with replaceable RAM it looks like.
-It’s priced competitively, but there are better options out there.
+The newer 1080p versions seem to have better power management and noise, and they seem to have replaceable RAM.
+They’re priced competitively, but there are better options out there.